 Magnesium is also critical for our testosterone level, among other health benefits.

 Magnesium is one of the most abundant minerals found naturally on Earth.
 It is found in the sea, in plants, in animals and of course humans.
 It is important for many functions of our body and our brains.
 Unfortunately, most of us do not get enough Magnesium in our diets nowadays.
 Most of the Magnesium found in our bodies is in our bones and the rest in our muscles, tissue, and our blood.

 Magnesium supplementation comes with the following potential benefits:

 - Is Part of over 600 biochemical 600 reactions in your body – These include helping to convert food into the energy you need, creating proteins from amino acids along with creation and repair of our DNA and RNA.
 It is also necessary for proper contraction and relaxation of our muscles.
-Also regulates the messages for our brain and our nervous system.
+It also regulates the messages for our brain and our nervous system.

 - Can Boost Our Exercise Performance – According to studies, you need 10 – 20% more Magnesium when you are exercising, compared to when you are not moving.
 Magnesium helps get rid of lactic acid that builds up in our muscles when we are working out and can cause some pain.
-Studies show that supplementing with Magnesium boosts physical performance in athletes, the older group and also people who have some chronic diseases.
+Studies show that supplementing with Magnesium boosts physical performance in athletes, the older group, and also people who have some chronic diseases.

-Studies have shown that supplementing with it can boost exercise performance for athletes, the elderly and people with chronic disease.
+Studies have shown that supplementing with it can boost exercise performance for athletes, the elderly, and people with chronic disease.